pushpullleg/Datathon/Doctor_Idle_Time/README.md

 1. **Read:** `EXECUTIVE_SUMMARY.txt` (pages 1-2) - 5 minutes
 2. **Review:** `executive_dashboard.png` - 3 minutes
 3. **Memorize:** These 4 numbers - 2 minutes
-   - 2,240 bottleneck events
+   - 2,179 bottleneck events (with 10-min buffer)
-   - 38 minutes average delay
+   - 38.2 minutes average delay
-   - 50-60% current utilization
+   - ~50% current utilization (target: 75-80%)
    - +25% throughput potential

 **Your opening:**
-> "Our analysis of 15,000 ER visits revealed 2,240 flow bottleneck events where staff were available but patients waited in queue.
+> "Our analysis of 15,000 ER visits revealed 2,179 flow bottleneck events where staff were available but patients waited in queue—even accounting for 10 minutes of transition time between patients.
 These bottlenecks cause 38-minute delays on average and reduce our throughput by 25%.
-The good news: this is fixable through process improvements - no additional staffing needed."
+The good news: this is fixable through process improvements focused on doctor assignment and queue visibility—no additional staffing needed."

 ---